|No items selected.|

 The Hekatæon was created as an act of devotion, and is meant to be used as such.
 To that end it contains four sections which allow the Reader to enter Hekate's service by enlisting the aid of three spirit allies, creating nine sacred tools of art, learning the arcane meaning of Hekate's twenty-seven epithets, and accessing the latent powers of the titans, the dead, and the earth itself through the workings of thirty-three spells.

 Once opened, the book leads each reader inexorably down the Forked Path, gradually initiating those walking its serpentine roads into increasingly complex workings which involve the formation of pacts with intermediary spirits, the consecration of god-filled idols made from the skulls of dogs, serpents and goats, and the evocation of beings such as the chthonic solar daimon BAXYXSYXYX (the "Son-of-Darkness-Soul-of-Darkness") to perform various sorcerous workings of nocturnal, ophidian and even baneful nature — and much, much more.

 Regular edition: Hardbound book bound in grey cloth, 368 pages.
 6 full-page illustrations, 28 sigils, and a dozen photographs of ritual tools and items.
-The first edition published in an edition of 850 regular copies.
+Second printing.

 Orders can be shipped to the following countries during Covid-19 time: